 As with the camera, your laptop’s built-in microphone probably suffices, but if you have sound issues, try testing the meeting platform in advance using the phone dial-in feature or get an external microphone.

-If the interview is conducted through Zoom or another platform that enables participants to customize their background, select an image of personal significance to your child such as a photo of their artwork, them participating in a sport, or a memorable family camping trip.
+If the remote interview is conducted through Zoom or another platform that enables participants to customize their background, select an image of personal significance to your child such as a photo of their artwork, them participating in a sport, or a memorable family camping trip.
 The background will be one of the first things the admissions officer asks about, making it a great ice breaker to calm your child’s nerves by talking about something he or she loves.
 It will also plant a memorable seed with the interviewer.

 Last but certainly not least, select a quiet, closed-off room where your son or daughter won’t be interrupted by siblings or pets.
 It’s also a good idea to keep other family members off streaming video or Facetime calls during the virtual interview to avoid internet bandwidth issues.